adbayb/quickbundle/quickbundle/README.md

 -   Support of multiple module formats including `cjs` & `esm`
 -   JavaScript, TypeScript, JSX, CSS, JSON, Image and Text support following [esbuild support](https://esbuild.github.io/content-types/)
 -   TypeScript declaration file (`.d.ts`) generation with bundling support
--   Bundling can be done for several platform targets including `browser` or `node`
 -   Optimized build with automatic dependency inclusion (`peerDependencies` and `dependencies` are not bundled in the final output)

 <br>